FelippeRoza/felipperoza.github.io/_posts/2020-01-09-active-learning.md

 ### Active Learning in sentiment analysis

 Sentiment analysis is an important application in the Natural Language Processing (NLP) field.
-It focus in classifying a text in terms of the attitude expressed by the author.
-Although looking like a simple task, subtle changes in the text can result in a complete different meaning, something really difficult for ML models to deal with.
+It focuses on classifying a text in terms of the attitude expressed by the author.
+Despite looking like a simple task, it is generally something really difficult for ML models to deal with since subtle changes in the text can result in a completely different meaning for the reader.

-In [2], the authors applied Active Learning in a sentiment analysis problem, proposing an algorithm called Active Deep Networks (ADN), applying Active Learning to deep neural networks.
-The results are really interesting since this method not only used fewer examples to learn from, but it outperformed other well-known models considered state of the art at the time.
+In [2], the authors applied Active Learning in a sentiment analysis problem, proposing an algorithm called Active Deep Networks (ADN), a combination of Active Learning and deep neural networks.
+The results are really interesting since this method not only used fewer examples to learn from, but it outperformed other well-known models considered state-of-the-art at the time.

 > “[…] ADN can make the right decision about which training data should be labeled based on existing unlabeled and labeled data.
 By using unsupervised and supervised learning iteratively, ADN can choose the proper training data to be labeled and train the deep architecture at the same time.
 Active learning for sentiment analysis”

 ### Active Deep Learning for Classification of Hyperspectral Images

 Hyperspectral image is a representation of spectral responses across the electromagnetic spectrum.
-It is composed by several spatial images representing the measurements at a particular electromagnetic wavelength, being used in different applications, from astronomy to biomedicine.
-Due to the great extent of different wavelengths usually represented, the data is usually high dimensional.
+It is composed of several spatial images representing the measurements at a particular electromagnetic wavelength and is used in different applications, from astronomy to biomedicine.
+Due to the great extent of different wavelengths usually represented, the data becomes high dimensional.
 As an example, a single image captured by NASA AVIRIS (Airborne Visible/Infrared Imaging Spectrometer) can contain up to 140MB of raw data [3].

-This is a great application for Active Learning, since classifying such images is a long task that requires a deep knowledge about the application.
-In [4], the authors proposed an Active Learning algorithm called WI-DL, presenting a good performance while using fewer data by actively selecting relevant training samples.
+This is a great application for Active Learning, since classifying such images is a long task that requires deep knowledge about the application.
+In [4], the authors proposed an Active Learning algorithm called WI-DL, using a Deep Belief Network with 4 hidden layers.
+This model achieved an accuracy close to 95% with only 5000 labeled samples, showing that it is possible to train an accurate model while using fewer data by actively selecting relevant training samples.

 ### Conclusion

-Producing good quality datasets for complex and high-dimensional problems is already a challenge for Machine Learning application.
-Here a framework called Active Learning was presented, alongside with two pertinent applications.
-Despite allowing to decrease the number of labeled examples, Active Learning is not a definitive solution for the given problem, since a human being responsible for the manual labeling is still needed.
-It is also important to remark that the oracle has to be included in the training loop, waiting for the algorithm to provide new unlabeled samples.
-This workflow may be inconvenient or of difficult implementation depending on the application and training time.
+Producing good quality datasets for complex and high-dimensional problems is already a challenge for Machine Learning applications.
+Here, a framework called Active Learning was presented alongside two pertinent applications.
+Despite allowing to decrease the number of labeled examples, Active Learning is not a definitive solution for the given problem, since a human being responsible for manual labeling is still needed.
+It is also important to remark that the oracle has to be included in the training loop, waiting for the algorithm to provide new unlabeled samples at each new iteration.
+This is a workflow that may be inconvenient or of difficult implementation depending on the application.

 ### References